VUEngine/VUEngine-Core/doc/pages/graphics.md

 This kind of `Sprite` uses a `BgmapTexture` and is displayed in one of the VIP's 32 WORLD layers.
 It requests a WORLD to the `SpriteManager` and relinquish it when deleted.
 The WORLD that it uses is constantly updated according to its z coordinate and that of the other sprites.

+#### MBgmapSprite

+This kind of `BgmapSprite` is used to display textures that expand across multiple BGMAP segments.
+Check the Virtual Boy's documentation for an explanation of the available configurations.

 #### ObjectSprite

 This kind of `Sprite` uses an `ObjectTexture` and is displayed in one of the VIP's 4 WORLD layers dedicated to OBJECTS.
 It registers itself with one of the 4 object sprite containers created by the engine and unregisters from it when deleted.